 Address: PR-301 Boquerón, Cabo Rojo 00622 Puerto Rico

 Rincon, Puerto Rico

-We also ate on Sandy beach, a little more north, which is a really unique beach full of palm trees and tons of restaurants overlooking the water!
-This side of the island is also known for surfing!
+We also ate at a great restaurant (mentioned below in the food section) located on Sandy beach, a little more north, which is a really unique beach full of palm trees and tons of restaurants overlooking the water.
+The west side of Puerto Rico is known for its surfing beaches.

 Steps Beach Address: PR-413 Rincon Puerto Rico 00677, Rincón 00602, Puerto Rico

 Sandy Beach Address: Carretera 413 Ramal Km 4.4, Rincon, Rincón 00677, Puerto Rico – This entrance is by Tamboo.